|Nutritional Guidelines (per serving)|

 The Crème de Cassis

 The one ingredient that you may not have on hand is the crème de cassis, though you now have a good excuse to pick up a bottle.
+This is a black currant-flavored liqueur that also makes an appearance in the Kir and Chimayo cocktails.

 It is not an essential in the bar, but it is nice to have around.
 Don't worry, it is an inexpensive liqueur.
 Just look near the schnapps and it should be there.